 Home Battery Scheme Subsidy

 To make solar batteries more affordable for South Australians, the state government announced the Home Battery Scheme in October 2018.
 Under this scheme, 40,000 SA households can receive a subsidy to cover the upfront battery installation costs.
-Standard households will receive $500 per kWh of battery storage, while energy concession households will receive $600 per kWh, up to a maximum of $6,000 per battery.
+Households will receive up to $2,000 for the installation of a solar battery on their property.

 Is it worth getting solar in SA?